Clemente-H/Niquel/integration-plan.md

 ## Recent Improvements

-We've made significant progress on the authentication integration:
+We've made significant progress on the frontend-backend integration:

-1. **Complete Authentication Flow**:
+1. **Complete Authentication Flow** ✅:
    - Implemented protected routes that correctly redirect to login page when not authenticated
    - Fixed the authentication context to properly verify tokens
    - Implemented proper logout functionality
    - Ensured auth state is maintained between page refreshes

-2. **Route Protection**:
+2. **Project Management Integration** ✅:
+   - Connected Dashboard, ProjectList, and ProjectDetail to load real data from the API
+   - Implemented the ProjectForm for creating and editing projects with real API connections
+   - Added proper error handling and loading states throughout the app
+   - Created FileUploader component for file management

+3. **Key User Experience Improvements** ✅:
-   - Added `ProtectedRoute` component to restrict access to authenticated users
+   - Added role-based access controls throughout the interface
-   - Implemented role-based route protection for admin pages
+   - Implemented client-side filtering for projects
-   - Integrated login redirect with state to return users to their intended destination

-3. **Auth Context Improvements**:
-   - Improved token validation and user loading
+   - Created data transformation layers between backend and frontend formats
-   - Added better error handling during authentication processes
+   - Added loading indicators and error messages for better user feedback

-   - Implemented proper token cleanup on auth failures
+## Next Steps

+Our immediate next step is to implement the UserManagement page with real API connections.
+This will allow administrators to create, edit, and manage users in the system.

+After that, we'll work on the Period Management interface to create and edit periods for projects.

 ## Completed Work Summary

-We have successfully implemented the core services layer and authentication flow:
+We have successfully implemented:

-1. **API Client**: A centralized service that manages API requests, with features like:
-   - Automatic token management in localStorage
-   - Request/response interceptors for authentication
-   - Automatic error handling
-   - Common methods for HTTP operations

-2. **Authentication Services**:
+1. **Authentication Flow**:
-   - Comprehensive auth context for global state management
-   - JWT token handling
    - Login, register, and logout functionality
    - Protected routes with role-based access control

-3. **Core Services**:
+   - Token validation and secure storage

+2. **Core Services Layer**:
+   - API client with request/response interceptors
-   - Services for all major entities (users, projects, periods, files, assignments)
+   - Domain-specific services for all entities
-   - Data transformation between backend (snake_case) and frontend (camelCase)
+   - Data transformation between backend and frontend
-   - Type-safe API interactions

-## Next Steps

-1. **Connect UI components to the services**:
+3. **Project Management**:
+   - Dashboard with real-time project data
+   - Project listing with filtering and searching
-   - Integrate the Dashboard and Project List with the real API
+   - Project details view with period selection
-   - Update forms to use the service layer

-2. **Implement real data flows**:
-   - Replace mock data with API calls
-   - Handle loading and error states
+   - Project creation and editing form
-   - Implement proper data caching where appropriate
+   - File upload component for document management

 ## Setup and Running the Application